umairraza96/react-redux-boiler-plate/README.md

-# React with Redux Boiler Plater with Redux thunks
+# React with Redux Boiler Plater using Redux thunks